kbenoit/smapp-toolkit/README.md

 # SMAPP Twitter Toolkit
 This is an user-friendly python package for interfacing with large collections of tweets.
-Developped at the SMaPP lab at New York University.
+Developed at the SMaPP lab at New York University.

 **Supports Python 2.7**